History of Portsmouth: The Portsmouth Blitz

 As a major Royal Navy Dockyard, the Portsmouth Royal Naval Dockyard and surrounding city were bombed extensively during the Second World War.
 Nazi German Luftwaffe night-time air raids began on 24 August 1940 when 1,320 high explosive bombs and 38,000 incendiary devices were dropped on the city, damaging 30 churches, eight schools, one hospital and over 80,000 homes.
 930 people were killed and 1,216 people were injured.
 Public buildings, such as the Southsea Baths and Assembly Rooms, located adjacent to Clarence Pier were so extensively damaged they would be demolished after the war.
-One especially damaging raid occurred on the night 10 January 1941 in which the Guildhall was partial destroyed by bombing and 172 people were killed.
+One especially damaging raid occurred on the night of 10 January 1941 in which the Guildhall was partial destroyed by bombing and 172 people were killed.

 The extensive bombing of housing in Portsmouth resulted in even greater need for new private and council housing in the city.
 While most of the city has since been rebuilt, to this day developers still occasionally find unexploded bombs.